Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group18____Parker Côté_Julia Jones_Weishan Li/BENG183_FINAL_PAPER_GROUP18_rev1.md

 #### 1. Seed Search

-**Maximal Mappable Prefix** (**MMPs**), sometimes more simply referred to as **seeds**, are segments of the RNA-Seq reads that exactly matches to the reference genome.
+**Maximal Mappable Prefix** (**MMPs**), sometimes more simply referred to as **seeds**, are segments of the RNA-Seq reads that exactly match to the reference genome.
 [3] STAR begins from the first base of the read sequence and extracts the segment that continuously matches to the genome.
 When a junction is hit, the continuous mapping terminates and a discrete **seed** is thus produced.
 The seed finding process is continued on the remainder of the unmapped reads, until the read is depleted.

 The seed search component of STAR is implemented as uncompressed **Suffix Array** (SA), which takes logarithmic time with respect to the size of genome.